2019 WSOP Day 1 Highlights, According to Me

 Talk About a Heater

 In a small tournament on a cruise once, I got K-K, A-K, and A-K in a row at the final table, using one of those hands to knock out a poker pro.
-It was a great feeling, but it pales in comparison to what happened to Brian Whiteman on Day 1A of the WSOP Main Event (also, it was a cruise tourney compared to the Main Event).
+It was a great feeling, but it pales in comparison to what happened to Bryan Whiteman on Day 1A of the WSOP Main Event.

 Whiteman was among the chip leaders for a while after that, but hit a downturn and finished Day 1 with just 24,100 chips.